AgPipeline/template-rgb-plot/HOW_TO.md

 # How To Use This Template
 This document describes how to use this transformer template for your custom algorithm processing plot-level RGB data.

+## Additional Information
+Additional technical information can be found on our [GitHub IO page](https://github.com/AgPipeline/AgPipeline.github.io/blob/master/transformers/template_rgb_plot.md) for this repository.

+If you are not familiar with working with an image's alpha channel, there is information and examples on [how to do that](https://github.com/AgPipeline/AgPipeline.github.io/blob/master/transformers/template_rgb_plot.md#alpha_channel) on the technical page.

 ## Assumptions
 It is assumed that:
 - you are generating a Docker image containing your algorithm and that you have Docker installed on your computer